 Stylists are the vital link between concept, design, presentation, and finished product.
 This program prepares you for a variety of opportunities, including how to launch a small business, in a wide range of fields.

 Fabric Styling BFA

 This program provides a strong foundation in research, concept development, art direction, styling, and trend forecasting.
 Targeting specific markets, you’ll learn fundamental design concepts and gain project management skills to create a variety of styling and forecasting projects based on references ranging from historical and cultural trends to the current socio-economic climate.
 In addition to the core Fabric Styling curriculum, the program emphasizes interdisciplinary learning with courses in art history, fashion history, design, photography, business development, and marketing.
-At the end of the program you will have the opportunity to showcase your individual portfolio and collaborative work to industry professionals.
+A required internship will give you the experience necessary to launch a successful career upon graduation.